-Stats Canada is pointing out that between 1981 and 2001 the number of women with University degrees has increased from 21% to 34% (aged 24 to 29 years old), which I think is great (being the father of daughters).
-For men of the same age group there was an increase but only from 16% to 21% which is good to hear as well
+Stats Canada notes a significant change between 1981 and 2001.
+The number of women with University degrees increased from 21% to 34% (aged 24 to 29 years old).
+I think this is great because I am the father of daughters.
+For men of the same age group, there was an increase but only from 16% to 21%, which is good to hear as well

 A reason put forward by the study is:

-This was largely the result of real wage declines in female-dominated disciplines, such as health and education, and real wage increases in male-dominated disciplines, such as engineering, mathematics, computer sciences and physical sciences.
+This was largely due to real wage declines in female-dominated disciplines.
+These include health and education.
+At the same time, there were real wage increases in male-dominated disciplines.
+These include engineering, mathematics, computer sciences, and physical sciences.

-A purely statistical statement made by Stats Canada, which some might construe as being sexist, but as a mathematician, I understand the point being made (sexist connotations aside).
+Stats Canada made a purely statistical statement.
+Some might construe it as being sexist.
+However, as a mathematician, I understand the point being made, with sexist connotations aside.

 Not sure I completely buy into that statement, however, if you want a more controversial view on things, you should read: